 Standards of electrical work

-All low-voltage electrical work in Tasmania must comply with AS/NZS 3000:2018 Electrical Installations "Wiring Rules" and other Standards that apply to the particular installation.
+All low-voltage electrical work in Tasmania is required to comply with AS/NZS 3000:2018 Electrical Installations “Wiring Rules” and other Standards that apply to the particular installation.
 For example:

-- structures on a construction site may need to comply with AS/NZS 3012 Electrical installations – Construction and demolition sites
+- structures on a construction site may need to comply with AS/NZS 3012 Electrical installations – Construction and demolition sites, and

 Electrical equipment within all electrical installations must also comply with the Australian Standards that apply to the equipment.